Dr Michael Meaney, CM, PhD, CQ, FRSC

 Dr Meaney’s laboratory focuses on epigenetics, the biological basis by which environmental factors produce an enduring effect on genomic structures and function, and the resulting phenotype variations, including mental illnesses and learning disabilities.
 These studies focus on epigenetic modifications to the genome that regulate gene activity, altering or switching them ‘on and off’.
 This work involves both basic science and translational research models, ranging from studies of molecular mechanisms to brain-development and -function in humans.
 Dr Meaney is also the director of the Maternal Adversity, Vulnerability & Neurodevelopment (MAVAN) project, a Montreal-based longitudinal study of paediatric epigenetics, and a primary investigator in Singapore’s largest birth cohort study, Growing Up in Singapore Towards healthy Outcomes (GUSTO).

-Publications & Impact Profile: In 2014, he was awarded the prestigious Klaus J. Jacobs Research Prize for scientific work of high social relevance in child development.
 He was also elected to the Royal Society of Canada and named a Knight of the National Order of Quebec.
 A recipient of numerous national and international honours, Dr Meaney ranks among the world’s most cited scientists and has been invited to present his findings at research institutes, government health agencies, and scientific meetings worldwide.